 The importance of historic car clubs and motoring associations cannot be overstated.
 Groups of enthusiasts banding together have ensured the survival of certain marques or models, raised the profile of and participation in historic motorsport, lobbied governments to keep legislation ‘classic friendly’ and, through events and other activities done so much to spread the word and to share the enjoyment of historic cars to the general public at large.

-The 2019 Historic Motoring Award Club of the Year will be the one which the judges feel has done the most in the 12 months from 1st August 2018 to the 31st July 2019 to further the cause for its membership or for the international historic motoring movement in general.
+The 2019 Historic Motoring Award Club of the Year will be the one which the judges feel has done the most in the 12 months from 1st June 2018 and 30th June 2019 to further the cause for its membership or for the international historic motoring movement in general.
 For example, it might have held a series of exceptionally good events, grown its membership dramatically, or used its members and their cars to raise a significant amount for charity.

 Industry Supporter of the Year